 Deoxythymidylic Acid – Thymine + Deoxyribose + Phosphoric acid.

-1. Polynucleotide chain –
+- Polynucleotide chain –

-In a polynucleotide chain, the adjacent nucleotides are connected Together by a Phosphodiester bond between the phosphate molecule of one nucleotide and the third carbon atom of the sugar molecule of the other nucleotides.
+In a polynucleotide chain, the adjacent nucleotides are connected by a Phosphodiester bond between the phosphate molecule of one nucleotide and the third carbon atom of the sugar molecule of the other nucleotides.

-This form is the sugar-phosphate chain. the nitrogenous base is attached to the first carbon atom of deoxyribose and is directed at 8 at right angles to the long axis of the polynucleotide chain.
+This form is the sugar-phosphate chain.
+The nitrogenous base is attached to the first carbon atom of Deoxyribose and is directed at 8 at right angles to the long axis of the polynucleotide chain.

 Watson and Crick’s model of DNA

-In such a structure the phosphate group of nucleotides in each chain Rs trend lies on the outer side of deoxyribose.
-The two chains are linked through hydrogen bonds formed Between oxygen and nitrogen atoms of adjacent nitrogen as bases. the unique feature of pairing between bases is :
+In such a structure, the phosphate group of nucleotides in each chain Rs trend lies on the outer side of Deoxyribose.
+The two chains are linked through hydrogen bonds formed Between oxygen and nitrogen atoms of adjacent nitrogen as bases.
+The unique feature of pairing between bases is :Â

-1. Purines (adenine and guanine) Pair with Pyrimidines (cytosine and thymine) and
+- Purines (adenine and guanine) Pair with Pyrimidines (cytosine and thymine) and

-2. Adenine pairs with thymine and guanine pairs with cytosine.
+- Adenine pairs with thymine, and guanine pairs with cytosine.Â

-DNA consists of two complementary chains twisted around each other. one turn of The Helix measures about 34 angstroms. it contains 10 paired nucleotides placed at regular intervals of 3.4 angstroms.
+DNA consists of two complementary chains twisted around each other.
+One turn of The Helix measures about 34 angstroms.
+It contains 10 paired nucleotides placed at regular intervals of 3.4 angstroms.

 What is the role of DNA in Heredity?

-2. DNA replicates itself accurately.
+- DNA replicates itself accurately.

-3. DNA can have a sufficiently stable structure and is least liable to mutations or heritable changes.
+- DNA can have a sufficiently stable structure and is least liable to mutations or heritable changes.

-4. DNA has the potential to carry all kinds of necessary biological information.
+- DNAÂ has the potential to carry all kinds of necessary biological information.

-How many forms of DNA? or
+How many forms of DNA? or How many types of DNA?

 Describe the molecular structure of different forms of DNA.

-• The number of base pairs present in each turn of the DNA helix.
+- The number of base pairs present in each turn of the DNA helix.

-• the pitch or angle between each base pair.
+- The pitch or angle between each base pair.

-• the helical diameter of the DNA molecules.
+- The helical diameter of the DNA molecules.

-• the right or left-handedness of the double helix.
+- The right or left-handedness of the double helix.

-1. B DNA (right-handed DNA)
+- B DNA (right-handed DNA)

-2. A-DNA (Right – handed DNA)
+- A-DNA (Right – handed DNA)

-3. C-DNA (Right-handed)
+- C-DNA (Right-handed)

-4. D-DNA
+- D-DNA

-5. E-DNA
+- E-DNA

-6. Z-DNA (Left-handed DNA)
+- Z-DNA (Left-handed DNA)

-1. B DNA (right-handed DNA) –
+- B DNA (right-handed DNA) –

 Each coil or turn measures 34 Angstroms or 3.4 nm.
-Each turn has 10 base pairs (bp) and each base pair occupies 3.4 Angstroms.
+Each turn has 10 base pairs (bp), and each base pair occupies 3.4 Angstroms.
 Its two strands or polynucleotide chains are wounded in right-handed turns.

-1. A-DNA (Right – handed DNA)
+- A-DNA (Right – handed DNA)

 A- DNA is the dehydrated form of DNA.
 It occurs under conditions of decreased hydration and increased concentration of Na.
 Like B-DNA, it also has a right-handed configuration, but A-DNA is more compact and bulky.
 It has 11 base pairs per turn of the helix and a diameter of 23 Angstroms.

-1. C-DNA (Right-handed)
+- C-DNA (Right-handed)

 C-DNA is also right-handed DNA.
 It occurs under even greater dehydration conditions than A and B-DNA.
 It has only 93 base pairs per turn of the helix and is only 19 Angstroms in diameter.

-It means C-DNA is less compact and narrower than the other two right-handed DNAs.
+C-DNA is less compact and narrower than the other two right-handed DNAs.
 Its base pairs are tilted relative to the axis of helix-like A – DNA.

-1. D-DNA and E-DNA
+- D-DNA and E-DNA

-1. Z-DNA (Left-handed DNA)
+- Z-DNA (Left-handed DNA)

 Because of this compactness, the phosphate groups on opposite strands of Z-DNA are closely placed and create a greater electrostatic repulsion.

-Thus Z-DNA is energetically less stable.
+Thus, Z-DNA is energetically less stable.
 Z DNA is formed only when purines and pyrimidines are present alternately in the polynucleotide chains.

 Z – DNA was discovered by Wang and Rich in 1979.
-Z DNA configuration appears when DNA is brominated or methylated and it can be stabilized by high salt concentration after specific cations.
+Z DNA configuration appears when DNA is brominated or methylated, and it can be stabilized by high salt concentration after specific cations.

 What is the DNA replication process?

-During DNA replication the weak hydrogen bonds between nitrogenous bases of the nucleotide separate so that the two polynucleotide chains of DNA also separate and uncoil.
+During DNA replication, the weak hydrogen bonds between nitrogenous bases of the nucleotide separate so that the two polynucleotide chains of DNA also separate and uncoil.
 The chains thus separated are complimentary to one another.

 Enzymes for DNA synthesis –